Roberto Tello: Hotel VIP

 Tello participated in a television reality show named Hotel VIP, There was an incident in which he tried to help actress Manola DIez keep her balance during a competition and she responded by slapping him on the face.
 Diez complained to actor and show host Roberto Palazuelos about Tello's behavior towards her.
 Diez and Tello had some tense moments during the show, leading to the incident.
 Tello quit on September 5, 2023, and Diez was eventually eliminated out of the show on November 15 of the same year.

 Personal life

 He is married to Gabriela Renata Cuevas.
 He has two children, including a daughter whom he was falsely accused of kidnapping in 2019.

 Tello has shared friendships with several co-workers in real life, including Monica Dossetti and Carlos Miguel Suarez, both of whom acted alongside him in Volver a Empezar.
 He is seen frequently visiting Suarez at Suarez's taco stand.

 Health issues

-On June 2020, Tello suffered a car accident when he was driving towards Mexico City on the Toluca to Mexico City highway.
+In June 2020, Tello suffered a car accident when he was driving towards Mexico City on the Toluca to Mexico City highway.
 He and his passenger were taken to a hospital for observation and tests but were reportedly uninjured.

 During 2022, Tello had a gastric bypass surgery performed, in order to lose some weight.